mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 CROSSREFF -  list the benefits here.

-#### Analysis against (and calls to heed) existing design heuristics - AS THIS ADDRESSES GDP TOO PERHAPS MOVE TO GDP CHAPTER OR TO DISCUSSION CHAPTER
+#### Analysis against (and calls to heed) existing design heuristics - AS THIS ADDRESSES GDP TOO PERHAPS MOVE TO GDP CHAPTER OR TO DISCUSSION CHAPTER OR DESIGN

 Earlier we examined of challenges of the authenticity of the authentic tools set consisting of js, phaser, html, and a code-playround.